 The number one motivation of every retail business is to encourage consumers to purchase their inventory.
 As a result, data scientists and designers have spent years of extensive research to better understand the psychological and behavioral tendencies of the modern shopper.
 Surprisingly, a lot of this research goes into the physical layout and design of almost all of our favourite stores!
-Put simply, retail design is not something to be taken lightly.
+Put simply, retail design – particularly interior design – is not something to be taken lightly.

-As professional retail contractors in the GTA, we are here to share a few design tips that have allowed our clients to better represent their brand, connect with their target customers and increase sales all at the same time.
+As professional retail contractors in the GTA, we are here to share a few handy design tips.
+These have helped our clients to better represent their brand and connect with their target customers.
+Moreover, they help boost their business’s sales.

 TIP #1: CONSIDER YOUR CURB APPEAL:

 Designing a storefront with visual appeal is an opportunity that many business owners fail to optimize.

 The aesthetic should be consistent with your online and offline brand.
 However, consider all of the creative ways that you could attract potential consumers into your store.

 From window displays and sidewalk sales to bright digital signage, integrating the front of your store into your design plans is a great way to encourage more foot traffic.